Ernest K. Gann (1920 – 1981)

 A question of fate

 Born in Lincoln, Nebraska, in 1910, Ernest Kellogg Gann worked as a film maker for most of the 1930s.
-He obtained his pilot’s certificate in 1937 and found limited work as an itinerant pilot and instructor until he was hired by United Airlines to fly DC-2s and DC-3s.
+He obtained his pilot’s certificate in 1937 and found limited work as an itinerant pilot and instructor until he was hired by American to fly DC-2s and DC-3s.

 Like many pilots, he was absorbed into the Air Transport Command during WW2 – flying C-47s, C-54s, and C-87s around the world (including over the North Atlantic and the Himalayas).
 After the war he chose to work for a series of small start-up airlines, before quitting airline life to write.